I had to add this photo of my sister holding a tarantula in a pet shop, in 2014. I thought she was bloody brave!

 I hope I manage to do that in my books.

-While working on well-being and keeping fit, and having my eyes opened by 'alternative media', I'm looking forward to my twilight years.
+While working on being in good health and having my eyes opened by 'alternative media', I'm looking forward to my twilight years.
 Growing old isn't so bad because you wise up to everything around you.

-These two superb drawings were done by an old artist friend of mine named Jeannie, and given to me after I finished Teaching.
+These two superb drawings were done by an old artist friend of mine named Jeannie.
+She presented them to me after I finished Teaching.